The GDPR has a broad impact on your business, both online and offline. So let us help you avoid pitfalls so you can stay focused on the business.

 A new EU Regulation on the processing of personal data.

 Since personal data is any information relating to an identified or identifiable natural person, this Regulation covers any data processing done by a company.

 Unlike Directives, EU Regulations are directly applicable in all EU member states, without the need for national laws to transpose them.
 Hence, a Regulation is automatically part of the law you need to adhere to.

 Even if you are located outside the EU

-The GDPR will apply to both EU companies and to non-EU companies that (i) process personal data in relation to the offering of goods or services to EU data subjects or (ii) monitor the behaviour of data subjects occurring within the EU.
+The GDPR applies to both EU companies and to non-EU companies that (i) process personal data in relation to the offering of goods or services to EU data subjects or (ii) monitor the behaviour of data subjects occurring within the EU.